NaseUkolyCZ/FsBlog/BlogContent/blog/2016/12-20-hello-fable-import-sharepoint.md

 Includes also a lot of information from [my](http://david.podhola.net) past.

 ## TL;DR
+Using [Fable](http://fable.io/) and [fable-import-sharepoint](https://github.com/hsharpsoftware/fable-import-sharepoint) you can easily create complex multisite SharePoint applications that make big changes to the user interface, start workflows from the browser etc.

 ## Preface
 Two months ago I became a part of a project team assigned a very interesting task - to rewrite a highly customized DMS on a top of Microsoft SharePoint.